LovesWorking/react-query-external-sync/README.md

 ## Introduction

 **React Query External Sync** is a dynamic tool for managing React Query state outside the usual confines of React Query Dev Tools.
-Ideal for React Native projects, it offers a live state management solution that's accessible to both developers and non-technical team members.
+Ideal for React Native projects, it offers a live state management solution that's accessible to both developers, qa and non-technical team members.

 ### Key Advantages:
 - **Real-time UI Updates**: Instantly see how state changes affect your application's UI without backend alterations.